GiacomoFrisoni/giacomofrisoni.github.io/_pages/about.md

 In 2020, I was among the worldwide selected program attendees at the Cornell, Maryland, Max Planck Pre-doctoral Research School.
 In the same year, I received the con.Scienze Award for writing one of the ten best Italian scientific research works during the master's thesis.
 In September—December 2022, I was a visiting postgraduate researcher at the University of Glasgow, School of Computing Science, Scotland.
 Since 2022, I have been an HuggingFace and Streamlit Student Ambassador.

-I belong to a research group led by Prof. Gianluca Moro.
+I belong to a research group led by <b>Prof. Gianluca Moro</b>.
 Together with my colleagues, we design and develop state-of-the-art NLP solutions pursuing a vision focused on concretizing the much-desired birth of a new generation of artificial understanding, learning, explicit knowledge representation, and reasoning.

 <a href="https://github.com/giacomofrisoni/curriculum-vitae/releases/latest/download/cv_giacomo_frisoni.pdf">Curriculum Vitae</a>